Caribbean Rally Passage Discussion

 You may choose to travel in close company with another vessel in the fleet – a "buddy boat."
 These arrangements between vessels are made during pre-departure activities.

 Being part of a Salty Dawg Rally ensures the best expert input on departure and offshore strategies, boats nearby for assistance, staying connected with other vessels through SSB nets and satellite email, Chris Parker weather and routing updates, and Shoreside Coordinator communications and news.
-Boat position is shown continually for family and friends on our PredictWind online tracking map, and a daily graphic of boat positions is available to vessels offshore through PredictWind.
+Boat position is shown continually for family and friends on our online tracking map.

 Most boats will head for Antigua as their landfall, and the fun activities there.
 Others will head offshore, and after the Gulf Stream head for the Bahamas, or the US Virgin Islands, or any one of the beautiful Caribbean islands, and all the fun found there.